 WingedBull 01XL will be equipped with a TV3-117 turboshaft engine and six electric motors.
 The small "bull" will have two engines, while the large one will have six electric traction modules and one turboshaft generator drive.

-An important aspect of the design of both drones is the "smart pallet" in the cargo compartment, which records the weight and position of the cargo, interacting with the drone's onboard system to prevent imbalance.
+An important aspect of the design of both drones is the "smart pallet" in the cargo compartment, which records the weight and position of the cargo, interacting with the UAV's onboard system to prevent imbalance.

 It is assumed that the new cargo drones will replace or supplement the fleet of Mi-8 helicopters.

-Earlier, www1.ru reported that a cargo drone "SARMA" was created in Novosibirsk.
+Earlier www1.ru reported that a cargo drone "SARMA" was created in Novosibirsk.

-Read more on the topic:
+Read materials on the topic:

 Can carry up to a ton of cargo - new Russian drone "Partizan" tested